Introduction to Linux Watch Command

 Explanation:

-In watch command, we are able to find the command difference on the CLI window.
+In the watch command, we can find the command difference on the CLI window.
 The command difference will highlight by the watch command.

 Output: